-The Five Boroughs is a term we first encounter in the Anglo-Saxon Chronicle under the entry for the year 942.
+The Five Boroughs is a term we first encounter in the Anglo-Saxon Chronicle in a poem included under the entry for the year 942.
 It is used to describe the five main administrative centres of the Danelaw, which were Derby, Leicester, Lincoln, Nottingham and Stamford.
 Four of them are now county towns, and it is arguable that this is because the Scandinavian settlers made these towns the centres of their own administration.
 With the Danes basing their administrations in these towns, trade was drawn to them and the towns became wealthy, thus increasing their importance.
 They remained administrative centres after the East Midlands was conquered by the Anglo-Saxon kings of Wessex, and so they retained their importance.

 - Derby Museum and Art Gallery